Act I · The Grove

 The cliffside corridor.
 The yawning darkness stares into my heart, leaving me feeling naked and raw.

 My eyes narrow.
 I am unmoored from today's events.
 I don't have the confidence to speak right now.
-I duck around the stone wall and crouch on my heels for a moment, staring blankly at the sand.
+I crouch on my heels against the stone wall for a moment, staring blankly at the sand.
 My eyes go out of focus.

 Time Passes.